jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 2. setup the camera to move according to the markers

-So first you include aframe-ar.js, then declare a-scene to add the parameters for artoolkit.
+So first you include aframe-ar.js, then declare a-scene to add the parameters for arjs.

+TODO to complete

 - ```embedded```